KYVENetwork/ksync/README.md

 ## How does it work?

-KSYNC comes with two sync modes which can be applied depending on the type of application.
+KSYNC comes with three sync modes which can be applied depending on the type of application.
 There is DB-SYNC which syncs blocks by directly communicating with the app and writing the data directly to the database and then there P2P-SYNC where KSYNC mocks a peer in the network which has all the required blocks, streaming them over the dedicated block channels over to the node.